IceRaptor/HumanResources/README.md

 This mod distinguishes between *Combat Crews* (MechWarriors and Vehicle Crews) and *Support Crews* (Aerospace Wings, MechTech Crews, and MedTech Crews).
 Some configuration elements will be common across these two types.

 *Combat Crews* are handled normally, though their distribution and prices are handled by the mod.
-Overall there are few changes to these units.
-Vehicle Crews are treated as MechWarriors, but assigned the `pilot_vehicle_crew` and `pilot_nomech_crew` tags for CustomUnits compatibility.
+They gain skills normally and can die during combat.
+Vehicle Crews are assigned the `pilot_vehicle_crew` and `pilot_nomech_crew` tags for CustomUnits compatibility.

-*Support Crews* are given a skill and size rating.
-Both ratings go from 1-5, and are labeled in `mod_localization.json` by their rating:
+*Support Crews* are non-combat units with a skill rating indicating their competency and a size rating indicating how many people comprise the crew.
+Both ratings are between 1-5 with customizable labels in `mod_localization.json` (indexed by rating value):

 | Name | 1 | 2 | 3 | 4 | 5 |
 | -- | -- | -- | -- | -- | -- |
 | Skill | Rookie | Regular | Veteran | Elite | Legendary |
 | Size | Tiny | Small | Medium | Large | Huge |

 # Hiring